Thermodynamics, Phase Transition and Joule Thomson Expansion of 4-D Gauss-Bonnet AdS Black Hole: Phase Transition of the Black Hole

-In all the expressions we have written so far with $Q$, the neutral case is obtained by simply putting $Q=0$.
-The $P-v$ diagram is shown in figure \ref{PV}, which shows a critical behaviour.
-The isotherms below critical temperature $T_c$, has three distinct regions.
-The negative slope regions are stable and positive slope regions are unstable phases.
-A first order phase transition takes place between the stable phases, namely small black hole (SBH) and large black hole (LBH).
-The unstable region disappears for temperature above the critical value.
-The critical behaviour is present for both neutral and charged Gauss Bonnet black holes.
-This result is interesting because for four dimensional RN AdS black holes, charge is the key property to display van der Waals like phase transitions.
-In our case the Gauss Bonnet parameter $\alpha$ plays similar role as in five dimensional Gauss Bonnet AdS black holes \cite{Cai:2013qga}.
+In all these expressions written so far with $Q$, the neutral case is obtained by setting $Q=0$.
+The $P-v$ diagram is shown in figure \ref{PV}, which exhibits critical behavior.
+The plots display qualitatively different behaviors for temperatures above and below critical values.
+The isotherms above the critical temperature $T_c$ are injective, with only one dominant black hole solution in the phase diagram for large temperatures.
+Below the critical temperature $T_c$, the isotherms feature three distinct regions.
+The regions with negative slope represent stable phases, while those with positive slope denote unstable phases.
+A first-order phase transition occurs between the stable phases, namely small black hole (SBH) and large black hole (LBH).
+The unstable region disappears for temperatures above the critical value.
+Notably, the critical behavior is observed for both neutral and charged Gauss-Bonnet black holes.
+This finding is intriguing because, for four-dimensional RN AdS black holes, charge is the key property for displaying van der Waals-like phase transitions.
+The presence of a van der Waals-like phase transition in the neutral case suggests that the Gauss-Bonnet parameter $\alpha$ assumes a role similar to that of charge, as observed in five-dimensional Gauss-Bonnet AdS black holes \cite{Cai:2013qga}.

-The phase transition can also be understood by investigating the behaviour of Gibbs free energy.
-The Gibbs free energy $G$ for the black hole under consideration is calculated by using the standard expression $G=M-TS$ and the result is,
+The phase transition can be better understood by investigating the behavior of Gibbs free energy.
+The Gibbs free energy $G$ of the black hole is calculated using the standard expression $G=M-TS$, which yields \footnote{In extended black hole thermodynamics, the black hole mass $M$ is analogous to the thermodynamic potential, enthalpy, rather than the energy as in conventional black hole thermodynamics.},

-Here $r_+$ is considered as function of $(P,T)$ from equation of state.
-We plot Gibbs free energy for changing temperatures at different pressure values (figure \ref{GT}).

-The presence of characteristic swallow tail behaviour for both neutral and charged Gauss Bonnet black hole indicates that there is a first order phase transition in the system.
-For the temperatures smaller than the critical values there is a small black hole (SBH)-large black hole (LBH) first-order phase transition.
-In principle it is possible to represent the phase structure with a coexistence curve in the $P-T$ plane.
-However, it is not feasible to obtain an analytical expression for the four dimensional Gauss Bonnet black hole.
-This is in contrast to the five dimensional (uncharged) case where analytical solution exists \cite{Mo:2016sel}.
-The coexistence curve separates the SBH and LBH phases below critical point.
-It terminates at the critical point which is the second order phase transition point.